Friday, May 15, 2020

 “There’s a little unfairness to picking these four” active campaigns, Yates said Tuesday night, and not any that come after.
 “I’m not sure I feel comfortable picking winners and losers based on today’s arbitrary date.”

-Several members referenced late entrants who signaled their intent to file with the city clerk via email.
+Several members referenced late entrants who signaled their intent to file with the city clerk via email — after council began discussing possible workarounds for petitions already in process.
 Let’s take a look at those, shall we?
-(Emphasis mine)

 Hello Lynette, Please consider this a notification of a potential submittal of a ballot issue that I would like city council to place on the ballot: Titled: “Transparency and required reporting of spending on Pre-Ballot Initiatives, Referendum, Recalls, taxes or Candidates in City of Boulder Elections in order to make sure the public is fully informed about the money spent to influence city of Boulder Elections.”
 Spending shall be reported for the period of up to one year before any of the above are certified for the ballot.
 As with other issues that are being considered by council to be placed on the ballot, I will submit additional information as your office requests it.
 I understand at least one issue is still being reviewed.
 Thank you for considering this request and please let me know if there is a published cut off date to take part in this new process as I have another issue related to Energy that is being developed.
 Best – and good luck in your new job! – Crystal Gray